 If you have used any blue tack or nails to hang up revision notes, posters, etc. make sure these are all removed prior to the inspection.
-Although this could leave behind some damage, and you may be liable to foot the bill it could make it less noticeable.
+Although this could leave behind some damage, and you may be liable to foot the bill, try to make it less noticeable.

-Tip: blue tack and nails are generally one to avoid all together, however white tack shouldn’t leave as much of a mark - be careful when removing to avoid the paint coming off as wall!
-A noticeboard is a fail proof way to ensure no marks are left on the walls.
+Tip: Blue tack and nails are generally one to avoid all together, however white tack shouldn’t leave as much of a mark.
+Be careful when removing tack to avoid the paint coming off as wall.
+A noticeboard is a fail proof way to ensure no marks are left behind.

 3. Missing items

-The most important and most common missing items are house keys.
-You’ll have to return these to the landlord or agent before the end of your tenancy, so if you’ve agreed for the inspection to take place after you’ve moved out, ensure the keys to the property and bedrooms are left in an obvious place – if not, you could find yourself with a bill for replacement locks!
+The most important, and most common, missing items are house keys.
+You’ll have to return these to the landlord or agent before the end of your tenancy.
+If you’ve agreed for the inspection to take place after you’ve moved out, ensure the keys to the property and bedrooms are left in an obvious place.
+If not, you could find yourself with a bill for replacement locks.

 Tenants are also responsible for replacing any light broken light bulbs, which were working when you first moved into the property.

-You might have spent all day cleaning and you can see your face in the cooker, but that won’t be any good if there are hoards of rubbish bags outside.
+You might have spent all day cleaning, and you can finally see your face in the cooker, but that won’t be any good if there are hoards of rubbish bags outside.
 You’ll need to ensure these fit into your black bin, or if this fails, take it to a tip.

-Recycling not only reduces the amount of waste you’ll need to fit into the black bin, it also ticks big boxes for the environment.
-Donating decent-quality items to charity will also reduce the amount of waste you have to get rid of and you’ll feel a glow inside for your good deed!
+Recycling not only reduces the amount of waste you’ll need to fit into the black bin, but it also ticks big boxes for the environment.
+Donating decent-quality items to charity will also reduce the amount of waste you have to get rid of, plus you’ll feel a glow inside for your good deed!

-Some Council’s will allow for extra rubbish collections during June to help students moving house.
+Some councils will allow for extra rubbish collections during June to help students moving house.
 This includes Sheffield’s Red Sack Scheme.
-If you live on certain roads shown below, you can leave your Red Sacks on the pavement anytime before 30th June and they will be collected.
-If you’re on another road not indicated in red, leave the sacks out on your usual collection day, and these will also be disposed of.
+If you live on certain roads, you can leave your red sacks on the pavement anytime before 30th June and they'll be collected.
+If you’re on another road, leave the sacks out on your usual collection day, and these will also be disposed of.

-5. Swap it or make a few ££
+5. Swap it or make a few pennies

-Found a few things you don’t want any more but are just too good to throw out?
-Get together with your housemates to swap any unwanted clothes or kitchen utensils – much easier than taking it elsewhere, and you could end up with something you love!
+Found a few things you don’t want any more, but are just too good to throw out?
+Get together with your housemates to swap any unwanted clothes or kitchen utensils.
+This is much easier than taking it elsewhere, and you could end up with something you love!

 If there’s anything still left over, sell the clothing on eBay and larger items on Gumtree for local collection.
-You could end up making a few bob – which could even be enough to cover the deposit or part of the rent in your new place!
+You could end up making a few pennies – which could even be enough to cover the deposit or part of the rent in your new place.

 All being well with the inspection, you can expect your deposit back within a couple of weeks, so be mindful you’ll need to pay the deposit and first rent payment of any new property prior to this.